Corporal Fenwicks Chesoli was as the Nation Newspaper then reported:

 “I gave birth to Fenwicks on Monday 10th August 1953 at exactly 1 pm.”

 Fenwicks Chesoli’s father Joseph Munjaru Nyaranga was the youngest brother of Mzee Thomas Nyaranga Otella.
 Mzee Thomas Nyaranga Otella took up the responsibility of educating Chesoli at an early age as his father did not have the means.
 Chesoli then took up his uncle’s name Otella which during the registration of persons was taken for Odera and the name stuck from Otella to Odera.
-That the name “Obedi” was Fenwicks Chesoli’s adaptation of his maternal grandfather’s nickname of “Obaddiah” that the old man did not like as it referred to his being bow-legged.
+That the name “Obedi” was Fenwicks Chesoli’s adaptation of his maternal grandfather’s nickname of “Obaddiah” which the old man did not like as it referred to his being bow-legged.

 Mzee Joseph Munjaru Nyaranga, the late father of Chesoli who passed on in 2007 is from the Basamo Clan while Mama Tunai Nekesa is from the Bakhwami clan of the Bukusu tribe.